 Sweet Home Café

 I haven’t had a chance to eat in the museum’s restaurant, but I’ve heard good things about it.
-The menu includes both traditional and more contemporary cuisines of the Africa American people.
+The menu includes both traditional and more contemporary cuisines of African American people.
 Dishes are made mostly from scratch and with locally sourced ingredients.

 How to See It

 Touring with children might take some strategy, so knowing what is appropriate for them individually is important.
 If your kids can and want to tour the entire museum, I recommend starting at the bottom and working your way up to get the experience of seeing history unfold.
 However, if areas are crowded, and it’s easier to jump around, that wouldn’t take away from your visit at all.
 With young children, head straight upstairs to the sports, culture, and interactive areas.
 And if you want to see the lower levels, but don’t want to bring little ones with you, try to visit the museum with another adult, and you can switch off hanging with kiddos upstairs and touring on your own downstairs.